Cross-Multiplicative Coalescent Processes and Applications: Applications in minimal spanning trees

 Let the number of vertices in a connected component of a random graph be referred to as a weight of the cluster (or cluster size).
-Consider the Marcus-Lushnikov process ${\bf ML}_n(t)$ corresponding to the multiplicative coalescent process of $n$ particles.
-Since the coalescent process begins with $n$ singletons, ${\bf ML}_n(0)=(n,0,0,\hdots)$.
-By construction, the process ${\bf ML}_n(t)$ describes cluster size dynamics of the Erd\H{o}s-R\'enyi random graph process $G(n,p)$ with $p=1-e^{-t/n}$.
+In Sect.~\ref{sec:mult} we considered the Marcus-Lushnikov process

+corresponding to the multiplicative coalescent process of $n$ particles that begins with $n$ singletons, i.e., ${\bf ML}_n(0)=(n,0,0,\hdots)$.
+As observed in \cite{Aldous}, the process ${\bf ML}_n(t)$ describes cluster size dynamics of the Erd\H{o}s-R\'enyi random graph process $G(n,p)$ with $p=1-e^{-t/n}$.
 Here the scaled time parameter in the Erd\H{o}s-R\'enyi process is $np=n\big(1-e^{-t/n}\big) \sim t$.
 Thus the time scale is consistent with the one used in \cite{ER60} by P. Erd\H{o}s and A. R\'enyi.
-This Marcus-Lushnikov process keeps track of the history of cluster mergers and cluster sizes, but not of individual clusters' history.
-Let $\zeta_{k,n}(t)$ be the number of clusters of mass $k$ in a multiplicative coalescent process of $n$ particles at time $t$.
-The deterministic dynamics of the limiting fractions $\zeta_k(t)=\lim\limits_{n \rightarrow \infty} {\zeta_{k,n}(t) \over n}$ is described by the Smoluchowski coagulation equations \cite{Aldous, Norris99, Smol16} as follows